Rightweighting Glass Wine Bottles

 This mix of initiatives is all about doing more and better with less.
 Briefly, some of these include:

 - Glass manufacture.
 Giant high-temperature furnaces need to operate 24/7 for efficiency and enormous production.
 Unfortunately, they currently burn natural gas, a fossil fuel.
 The glass industry has taken huge strides to reduce energy usage, and furnace energy efficiency has improved by over 50% over the past 40 years.
-Now, as part of the intention to achieve net-zero carbon, there is a proposal to build the first commercial glass furnace using renewable electricity.
-Meanwhile, in 2021, there will be a trial substituting biofuels for natural gas.
+As part of the intention to achieve net-zero carbon, there is a proposal to build the first commercial glass furnace using renewable electricity.
+Meanwhile, in 2021, there will be a trial substituting biofuels for natural gas*.

 - Rightweighting’s significant role is explained below.